Rhine-Neckar S-Bahn: Extension to Germersheim

 The first stage was completed at the end of 2006 with the extension from Homburg to Kaiserslautern and the Mannheim-Speyer route to Germersheim.
 The Speyer route required electrification south of Schifferstadt and modification of three stations.
 A new station is under construction at Speyer Süd, but its opening has been delayed.
 A further extension from Germersheim to Graben-Neudorf to Bruchsal was opened in December 2011 and an extension of line S5 of the Karlsruhe Stadtbahn from Wörth am Rhein to Germersheim was opened in December 2010.

 Extension to Homburg (Saar)

 The upgrade of the Mannheim–Kaiserslautern line to Homburg was carried out as an urgent project in preparation for the 2006 FIFA World Cup.
 However, it was not finished in time and services commenced in December 2006.
 Only line S1 runs to Homburg; S2 continues to terminate in Kaiserslautern.
 The city of Homburg did not participate financially in this extension.

+Heidelberg–Karlsruhe route

+To the extent that they did not already meet this requirement, all stations on the Heidelberg–Karlsruhe route were extended to 140 m of platform length during the first expansion phase in order to enable S-Bahn trains to stop in double sets.

+In addition, the further measures at the stations on the Heidelberg–Bruchsal section of the line are still considered to be part of the first expansion stage.
+At six stations, the platforms were extended to 210 m in order to be able to use S-Bahn trains in triple sets due to the expected traffic volume.
+On 15 December 2019, the new Stettfeld-Weiher station was also put into operation.